A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Results and Discussion

 \subsection{Online Prediction Results}

-In the online prediction stage, the four inferred ODMNs were evaluated under nonlinear deformation using a constitutive framework that integrates the phenomenological crystal plasticity model with the generalized Hooke’s law to represent the elastic–plastic response of the material.
-Each material node was assigned the constitutive parameters of the AA6022-T4 aluminum alloy~\cite{barrett2019deep, damask_documentation}, an FCC material with 12 slip systems.
+The online prediction results evaluate the ability of the TACS--GNN--ODMN framework to generalize the learned microstructure-to-parameter mapping to unseen RVEs under nonlinear deformation.
+The four inferred ODMNs are examined using a constitutive framework that combines a phenomenological crystal plasticity model with generalized Hooke’s law to describe the elastic–plastic response.
+The constitutive parameters assigned to each material node are adopted from \citet{barrett2019deep} and the DAMASK documentation~\cite{damask_documentation}.
 The corresponding elastic and plastic parameters are summarized in Table~\ref{tab:crystal_plasticity_parameters}.
-The detailed formulation of the crystal plasticity model is presented in~\ref{appendixA}, and the elastic constitutive relations are given in~\ref{appendixB}.
+The detailed crystal plasticity formulation is given in~\ref{appendixA}, and the elastic constitutive relations are provided in~\ref{appendixB}.

-Two loading conditions were examined: uniaxial cyclic loading along the $x$-direction with a strain rate of $\dot{F}_{11} = 1$, and a simple shear deformation with a strain rate of $\dot{F}_{21} = 1$.
-For both cases, the ODMN predictions were directly compared against the reference DNS results.
+Two loading conditions are considered: uniaxial cyclic loading along the $x$-direction with a strain rate of $\dot{F}_{11}=1$, and simple shear deformation with a strain rate of $\dot{F}_{21}=1$.
+For both cases, ODMN predictions are directly compared with DNS results.